Top 10 Best Movies of Kate Winslet : A Must-Watch List

 Kate Winslet makes a grand entry into the world of cinema with a awestruck performance

 Pauline Parker and Juliet Hulme met in school during the 1950s.
 Instant best friends, they proceeded to spend every minute possible together, often writing about a fantasy land of their own invention.
-More and more estranged from their respective families, the two girls realise that they are extremely different from most other people, and agree to take any steps necessary to ensure that they are not seperated.
+More and more estranged from their respective families, the two girls realize that they are extremely different from most other people, and agree to take any steps necessary to ensure that they are not separated.
 The two families are increasingly concerned about the girls' friendship in a strictly moralistic era.

 Finding Neverland (2004)

 One of the best heartfelt performances of Kate's career

 In this drama, we are told the story of how J.M.
 Barrie came up with the play Peter Pan.
 After some failed attempts at creating a well written play, Barrie finds himself in a park playing with his dog.
 Several moments later he will come to meet the inspiration for his next play, four small boys and a widowed mother, who seems to be growing weaker by the day.
 Soon, the whole town is talking about Barrie and the Davies family, which causes some rough waters in his marriage.
 But what comes from his experiences is the play that comes to be known as Peter Pan.